FarhadIbrahimov/myChatProject/README/errors.md

 :see_no_evil: :hear_no_evil: :speak_no_evil:

-SearchUser bar if i type in m it renders all the users
+##### SearchUser bar if i type in m it renders all the users

+##### when chat is being created it is loading animation for it

+##### when creating GroupChat, then if adding another user to My Chats from search User input, receive an error of duplicate keys , if different user no errors